 While my favorite pumpkin fall treat is Pumpkin Bread, the most requested baked good I get is for these pumpkin chocolate chip cookies.
 I’ve tried a couple of recipes and this one has been my favorite because the cookies are perfectly spiced and bake up nice and soft.

 I find it impossible to have a single favorite cookie recipe because there are so many I love, but soft cookies like these pumpkin chocolate chip cookies are definitely at the top of my list.
-I also love Soft Chocolate Chip Cookies and my Soft Cookies and Cream Cookies, but during the fall season, it’s hard to resist these pumpkin cookies.
+I also love Soft Chocolate Chip Cookies and my Soft Cookies and Cream Cookies, but during the fall season, it’s hard to resist persimmon cookies and these pumpkin cookies.
 The cookies bake up puffy and pillowy soft.

 The dough is a little different than other cookie recipes because it’s pretty thick like a cake batter.
 Don’t let the texture of the dough throw you off – it will be wet, but that’s what you want in order for the cookies to have that cake-like texture.